 - Fact: Once a hair strand is split, there is no way to repair it fully.
 Products that claim to repair split ends can temporarily seal them, but the only permanent solution is to trim the ends.

 Myth: The More You Shampoo, the Oilier Your Hair Becomes

 - Fact: Frequent shampooing does not make your hair produce more oil.
 In fact, it can help remove excess oil and maintain a balanced scalp environment.
 However, using harsh shampoos or over washing can strip the natural oils, leading to an overproduction of oil as a result of the scalp compensating.

 Myth: Hair can Become Immune to Products Over Time

 - Fact: Hair does not develop immunity to hair care products.
 However, using the same products for an extended period without variation may lead to product buildup, which can affect the effectiveness of the products.

-By understanding the difference between hair myths and scientific facts about hair growth, you can make informed decisions about your hair care routine.
+By understanding the difference between hair myths and scientific facts about hair growth, you can make more informed decisions about your hair care routine.
 Remember – maintaining healthy and beautiful hair requires a balanced approach, including proper cleansing, conditioning, and regular trims.
-Consult with a professional stylist or dermatologist for personalized advice and recommendations to keep your hair at its best condition.
+Consult with a professional stylist or dermatologist for personalized advice and recommendations to keep your hair at its best, everyday.